 You will probably need to carry less items if you have at least some outdoors experience.
 A person less used to the outdoors will pack a poncho, while an experienced survivalist can improvise one from garbage bags (and also reuse them in a variety of other ways).
 The latter also does not need several fire starting items, as he or she can start a fire with just one basic fire striker.

 You can never be too prepared for whatever lies ahead.
 Hopefully, after reading this article, you now have a sufficient knowledge regarding what goes into your survival backpack and how you can customize it.
 Always keep in mind that there are some items that weren’t mentioned, and only you can know what’s really important to you and should be included.
+For instance, if you’re trying to survive in a city where riots and other disasters take place, then my article on urban survival will prepare you to face these extreme challenges.

 As the final tip, I would like to recommend that you consider getting an emergency kit.
 Some of us don’t have the time or the means to acquire every item separately.
 In the article I linked here you can find a list of the best and most affordable survival/emergency kits on the market.